Jam847/Music/Artists/Bad-Omens.md

 * Nick Folio: Drummer
 * *Vincent Riquier: Former Bassist*

-They are signed to Sumerian Records
+They are signed to Sumerian Records.

 ## Studio Albums: